Bala432/order-matching-engine/README.md

    - Orders are reused via ResetOrder().

 This replaces a previous std::shared_ptr-based design and removes reference-count overhead and dynamic allocation of Objects, while preserving deterministic behavior.

-Generated artifacts (events, traces, snapshots) are **local outputs only** and are **not committed**.

-In addition to trace–replay validation, a lightweight assert-based unit test harness is provided to validate individual order type semantics in isolation.

-Detailed benchmark methodology and performance measurements are documented in `bench/README.bench.md`.

 ---